lukeswitz/AntiHunter-Command-Control-PRO/README.md

 ### Optional Addons

 - **FPV Decoder (experimental):** Optional NTSC/FPV ingest pipeline scaffolded as `@command-center/fpv-decoder`.
 Install it with `pnpm install --filter @command-center/fpv-decoder` (or create a helper script such as `pnpm addon:fpv`), then enable the backend bridge by setting `FPV_DECODER_ENABLED=true`.
-The Add-ons -> "FPV Decoder (Experimental)" card surfaces whether the addon loaded and how many frames have been observed.
+The AddOn page "FPV Decoder (Experimental)" card surfaces whether the addon loaded and how many frames have been observed.
 Replace the stub implementation in `addons/fpv-decoder` with a real SoapySDR/NTSC demodulator when you are ready to stream live video frames into the Command Center.

 ## Database & Migrations